finos/symphony-bdk-java/README.md

 Bind the IDE of your choice the the specified port (e.g. 5005).

 ### Testing commands
-Sample commands are shipped with the framework as a way to assist developers to understand the mechanics of the framework.
-If framework is properly configured to point to your POD, create an IM or chat room with the bot (search it by the display name you configured in Symphony Admin portal).
+Sample commands are shipped with the application as a way to assist developers to understand the mechanics of the application.
+If application is properly configured to point to your POD, create an IM or chat room with the bot (search it by the display name you configured in Symphony Admin portal).

 All the sample commands require mentioning the bot (e.g. @MyBot), although you can specify any other pattern when creating your own commands.